 Are you tired of downloading items one by one after doing a successful search in Trove?
 Do you want to get an overview of what the entire search looks like?
 Do you want to connect items which are stored in Trove with like items from another archive?

 The Trove API (Application Programming Interface) helps you to do these things and more.
 People who can program can program can use this in an imaginative way and explore its limits.
 Yet despite its technical sounding name this is also a tool which people who have no programming skills can use.
 This introduction to the Trove API is written for those with no background in programming.
-It takes Continue reading
+Continue reading

 In my spare time over the last few weeks, I have been experimenting with the tools developed by Tim Sherratt to extract data from Australian digitised newspapers available through Trove.
 In a previous post I discussed how we can produce graphs showing the frequency of the use of particular words in Australian newspapers over time using Sherratt’s tools.
 In this post I will look at other methods of text analysis and explain how I used Sherratt’s tools to extract a large number of articles from the Trove database and used a text analysis tool to further analyse the articles.
 This post is about possibilities, not conclusions.
 It is a work-in-progress, so I am keen to hear your suggestions and experiences.
 Continue reading